juxor/afaq/markdown/secH4.md

 "autonomy" cannot exist, but such a concept of "autonomy" would restrict freedom to such a degree that it would be so self-defeating as to make a mockery of the concept of autonomy and no sane person would seek it.
-To requote Malatesta, freedom we want _"is not an absolute metaphysical, abstract freedom"_ but _"a real freedom, possible freedom, which is the conscious community of interests, voluntary solidarity."_ [**Anarchy**, p.
+To requote Malatesta, the freedom we want _"is not an absolute metaphysical, abstract freedom"_ but _"a real freedom, possible freedom, which is the conscious community of interests, voluntary solidarity."_ [**Anarchy**, p.
 43]

 To state the obvious, anarchists are well aware that _"anyone who associates and co-operates with others for a common purpose must feel the need to co-